awsdocs/aws-mobile-developer-guide/doc_source/how-to-transfer-files-with-transfer-utility.rst

             transferUtility.cancelAllWithType(TransferType.DOWNLOAD);

     iOS - Swift
-        To cancel an upload or a download operation, retain references to :code:`AWSS3TransferUtilityUploadTask` (for upload oepration) and :code:`AWSS3TransferUtilityDownloadTask` (for download operation).
+        To cancel an upload or a download operation, retain references to :code:`AWSS3TransferUtilityUploadTask`, :code:`AWSS3TransferUtilityMultiPartUploadTask` and :code:`AWSS3TransferUtilityDownloadTask`.

-        As described in the previous section :ref:`native-track-progress-and-completion-of-a-transfer`, the variable :code:`refUploadTask` is a reference to the :code:`UploadTask` object that is retrieved from the :code:`continueWith` block of an upload operation that is invoked through :code:`transferUtiity.uploadData`.
+        As described in the previous section :ref:`native-track-progress-and-completion-of-a-transfer`, the variable :code:`refUploadTask` is a reference to the :code:`UploadTask` object that is retrieved from the :code:`continueWith` block of an upload operation that is invoked through :code:`transferUtility.uploadData`.

         To cancel a transfer, use the :code:`cancel` method: